michasacuer/suitsupply-tech-assignment/README.md

 ## Potential improvements:
 - Each employee logs in to the application himself using App registration
+- Docker support & integration with Azure Container Registry to more fluent deployment
 - Instead of app service WebJob; go with `BackgroundService` in `API` deployment

 ## Big picture: